mogiioin/hls-m3u8/README.md

 `import github.com/Eyevinn/hls-m3u8/m3u8` and you should hopefully be fine to go.

-Later versions do more changes and additions.
+Later versions have more changes and additions, so it is likely that more changes are needed to legacy code.

 See [CHANGELOG](CHANGELOG) for a list of changes.